veliovgroup/jazeee-meteor-spiderable/README.md

 #### Options
 ##### userAgentRegExps {[*RegExp*]}
+Array of Regular Expressions, of bot's user agents that we want to serve statically, but do not obey the `_escaped_fragment_ protocol`.
 Optionally set or extend `Spiderable.userAgentRegExps` list.
-`Spiderable.userAgentRegExps` - is array of Regular Expressions, of bot's user agents that we want to serve statically, but do not obey the `_escaped_fragment_ protocol`.
 ```coffeescript
 Spiderable.userAgentRegExps.push /^vkShare/i
 ```